4sight/freeclouds/Readme.md

 ## freeCloud

-This webapp connects to a user's Soundcloud account and filters their sound stream for audio that is available for freedownload.
+This webapp connects to a user's Soundcloud account and filters their sound stream for audio that is available for free download.